turri21/SuperCassetteVision_Senhor/Readme.md

 ## Known issues
-Video: Visual glitches, due to games changing sprite data mid-frame, are especially notable in scrollers like Wheelie Racer.
-This is an expected (albeit undesired) behavior of the current design of the render engine.
-Fixing this issue will require better knowledge of the actual render engine in the Epoch TV-1 VDC.

 ## TODOs
 - CPU (uPD7801G)
   - Fix timing of special register instructions (e.g., 'ANI sr2, byte' is 11 steps, should be 17)
-- Video (Epoch TV-1)
-  - (none)
 - Audio (uPD1771C)
 - Cartridges
   - Save and restore battery-backed RAM